 Parent Communication and Assessment

 We believe open communication is vital to a healthy community.
 If parents have a concern or suggestion, please bring it to the teachers right away.
 As we have limited time at pick-up/dropoff, please schedule a time to speak with one of the teachers if you would like to have a longer conversation about your child.
-More formal conferences will take place in face-face meetings in December and June.
-A phone check-in will occur in April.
+More formal conferences will take place in face-face meetings in December and May.

 The Learning Process and Assessment